-If it should become necessary to contact you about your child, the procedure is to first attempt to contact someone at your home phone number.
-If there is no answer, then the work and/or cell number will be called until you are notified.
+If it should become necessary to contact you about your child, the procedure is to contact in the order specified in the online registration.
 Please remember to update your work, cell or home phone number in case of changes.
 Also, make sure you add an alternate person to be called in case you cannot be reached.